Dive Like a Pro: Let’s Talk Neutral Buoyancy Control

-Pop quiz!
-Let’s go back to our PADI Open Water course chapter 1 for a minute.
-What is neutral buoyancy?
-Essentially, it is that amazing feeling we look to achieve while scuba diving that comes about as close as we will ever get to being astronauts.
-Formally it occurs when an object’s weight is equal to the fluid it displaces.
+For a minute, let’s go back to chapter 1 of your PADI Open Water course.
+What is neutral buoyancy control?
+It’s that amazing feeling you hope to achieve while scuba diving that brings us as close as we will ever get to being astronauts.
+Neutral buoyancy occurs when an object’s weight is equal to the fluid it displaces.
 Therefore, the object neither floats nor sinks.
 Why are we on the subject of neutral buoyancy you ask?
 At the risk of sounding like a jaded dive instructor, I simply see too many certified divers with inadequate buoyancy control to keep these thoughts to myself any longer.
 In this short tutorial blog we are going to discuss how to achieve proper neutral buoyancy.
-Usually Banyan Tree Divers’ insider tips and tricks come at a cost, but today I am releasing some serious knowledge with the hope that divers will read this and put these methods into practice.
+Usually access to insider tips and tricks comes at a cost, but today I am releasing some serious knowledge with the hope that divers will read this Blog and put these methods into practice.
 As visitors to a very delicate environment it is our responsibility leave a dive site the way we find it.
 This all starts with good buoyancy habits.

 Tip #1: Dive Properly Weighted